bphackers/ethtraining/README.md

 lock mecanism activated (true) when the contract is deployed RLC() initialization function
-3 variables are really important here : initialSupply, totalSupply and locked at the initialisation of the contract, 87000000000000000 are "created", and the initialSupply is the totalSupply, which is owned by the person who deployed the contract
+3 variables are really important hes caact, 87000000000000000 are "created", and the initialSupply is the totalSupply, es ca

 Transfer the ownership to the crowdsale contract (commented truffle console lines in the repo)